 I had never heard of the term before, but after reading The Fifth Risk and Moneyball, I wanted to read more of Michael Lewis’s books.

 The guy is an interesting writer, with the ability to make a topic you’re unfamiliar with, all the familiar.

 This book blew my mind in regard to what goes on at the highest levels of finance.
 The opening part of the book which mentions the laying of a cable from Chicago to New Jersey to increase computer speeds by microseconds is ridiculous!

 This really is another world that many of us have no idea exists.
 Were it not for Lewis’ excellent investigative skills, it may have remained anonymous to the wider public for longer.

 The notion that Wall Street is rigged in favour of the big boys is a compelling one and an idea that has gained traction since the financial crash in 2008.

 Judging by the goings on detailed in this book, that notion might just be right.

 Who should read Flash Boys?

 As far as I’m concerned, everyone should read Flash Boys.
 The book is an incredible expose of Wall Street ad the workings of high-frequency traders.
-It’s amazing what’s going on and what some of these traders have got away with.
+It’s amazing what’s going on and what some of these traders have gotten away with.

-If you have an interest in financial markets or want to learn more about them, this book will be invaluable, entertaining and eye-opening read.
+If you have an interest in financial markets or want to learn more about them, this book will be an invaluable, entertaining and eye-opening read.